 Welcome to Beijing and the start of your city break.
 You'll be met at the airport and transferred to your hotel.
 Spend the rest of the day at leisure.

 This morning, explore the heart of Beijing including the vast Tiananmen Square where Chairman Mao’s tomb and various monuments to the people are located.
 Dominating the city’s heart is the Forbidden City, a centre of power for five centuries and seat of the emperors.
 Entering through the Gate of Heavenly Peace (replete with Chairman Mao’s portrait above the gate), enjoy a guided walk around old city within a city.
 Later you'll take an exciting rickshaw ride through the Hutongs of Beijing, weaving through old back lanes, traditional courtyards and compact houses, gaining a fascinating snapshot of the city’s traditional way of life.

-Tonight, feast on a traditional Peking Duck dinner at a city restaurant and watch an astounding acrobatic show.
+Tonight, feast on a traditional Peking Duck dinner and watch an astounding acrobatic show.